vs00007/Course-Info/README.md

 ## $\color{Cerulean}{\text{Course Work}}$
 The work you are expected to do will mainly consist of the following
 * "Online Assignments" : These are the questions given to you in the `#question-assign` channel of Discord.
 Further instructions [here](#colorceruleantextworking-on-online-assignments)
+* "Hardware Assignments" : These are circuits that you are supposed to build in the lab.
+More information [here](#colorceruleantextworking-on-hardware-assignments)

 ## $\color{Cerulean}{\text{Working on Online Assignments}}$

+## $\color{Cerulean}{\text{Working on Hardware Assignments}}$
+* The components and the circuit schematic will be provided (mostly).
+There is a chance that sir may ask you to design your own circuit.
+* There will be a viva-voce after the circuit building is done.
+* You must maintain a handwritten Lab Report.

+You will be evaluated on the demo of the circuit, the understanding you show during the viva, and your lab report.

+> The lab work may be in pairs or in groups of 3 / 4.
+The lab reports must be written individually, the students will be questioned individually

+> [!TIP] Experiment a lot with the circuit given.
+Try to improve it.
+Try to make changes and see what happens.
+Measure every possible voltage or current you can.